shapedthought/the_auditor/README.md

 | notification | subject       | Specifies the subject for audit email notifications.                                                                                   |
 | vb365        | username      | The username of your Veeam M365 account                                                                                                |
 | vb365        | address       | The address of your Veeam M365 server                                                                                                  |

+NOTE: In most cases you will not need to set the tenant_id, client_id or client_secret as VB365 will use the assigned Azure AD app.

 See: